bibekanandadatta/JHU-Dissertation-Template/README.md

 - The document was typeset using Latin Modern Roman font (loaded using the `lmodern` package) for document typeset in LaTeX because the text and math environments have consistent typesetting.

 - The font size for the main text of the document is set to 12 pt.
 If you use a different font type, you may need to change the font size for better typesetting.
-For other environments except the main text, I used relative font size (given below).
+For other environments except for the main text, I used relative font size (given below).
 Learn about [LaTeX font size here](https://www.overleaf.com/learn/latex/Questions/How_do_I_adjust_the_font_size%3F).
   - For the thesis title and chapter label and title, I used `\Large\bfseries\MakeUppercase` (**boldface 17.28 pt**).
   - For the section headings, I used `\singlespacing\large\bfseries` (**boldface 14.4 pt**) whereas, for the subsection headings, I used `\normalsize\bfseries` (**boldface 12 pt**).
   - For the subsubsection headings, I used `\normalsize\itshape` (*italic 12 pt*).